-PROPOSED FINDING: The ESEE analysis needs to be even-handed and apply the significant, relevant evidence in the record from both sides to consider fully the economic, social, environmental, and energy consequences in a two-way conflict analysis.
-The [proposed] ESEE analysis is included as Attachment B.
+FINDING: A proper ESEE analysis is even-handed and applies the significant, relevant evidence in the record from both sides to consider fully the economic, social, environmental, and energy consequences in a two-way conflict analysis.
+The County's ESEE analysis is discussed below.

-The ESEE analysis is intended to weigh the economic, social, environmental and energy consequences (both positive and negative) of protecting the aggregate site as a significant Goal 5 resource.
-The ESEE analysis provides the basis for the County to weigh the values of competing uses and the consequences of permitting or prohibiting resource uses and conflicting uses.
+The intent of an ESEE analysis is to weigh the economic, social, environmental and energy consequences (both positive and negative) of protecting the aggregate site as a significant Goal 5 resource.
+The ESEE analysis provides the basis for the County to weigh the values of competing uses and the consequences of allowing or restricting resource uses and conflicting uses.
 The ESEE analysis considers not only the consequences associated with protecting the resource but also considers the consequences of mining and processing the aggregate resource.
-The ESEE analysis applies to the 500-foot impact area surrounding the proposed mine site.
+The ESEE analysis applies to all conflicting uses within the 500-foot impact area surrounding the proposed mine site.
 As discussed, there are 11 properties within the impact area including the adjacent Woodward mining and processing site, three dwellings, an existing dairy and other agricultural properties to the north and east.
 These uses are identified on Table 1.

 Specifically, conflicting uses include existing residential uses within the impact area and existing agricultural activities including the dairy and hay/pasture activities within the impact area.
-There is limited potential for new conditional uses within the impact area but those would likely conflict with mining operations if approved.
+There is limited potential for new conditional uses within the impact area, but those would likely conflict with mining operations if approved.
 Appendix 2 includes a list of permitted and conditional uses in the County's EFU-2 zone.

 The Planning Commission considered the Applicant's burden of proof statement and testimony, as well as written and oral testimony provided by neighboring property owners and the public in the recommendation to the County Court.
-The following summarizes the Commission's findings on the economic, social, environmental and energy consequences of the aggregate site and incorporates additional testimony received by the County Court on October 20, 2021; November 3, 2021; received by November 15, 2021, when the record was closed; final statements made at the December 3, 2021, hearing; and final written argument submitted on December 10, 2021, by the Applicant.
+The County's ESEE findings include the Commission's findings on the economic, social, environmental and energy consequences of the aggregate site and incorporate additional testimony received by the County Court on October 20, 2021; November 3, 2021; November 15, 2021, when the record was closed; final statements made at the December 3, 2021 hearing; and final written argument submitted on December 10, 2021, by the Applicant.